sandysci/TopicSubscription/readme.md

 Output ={"url":"https://topicsubscription.herokuapp.com/test1","topic":"topic1"}
 ```
 ### Publish Topic Message to Subscribers
-- To public message to all subscriber of a topic
+- To publish message to all subscriber of a topic
 - Test command below with terminal
 - You can use this url to test live (https://topicsubscription.herokuapp.com/publish/topic1) instead of using your local url
 ```javascript